frankshearar/Home/[Spec]-NuGet-Config-schema-changes-to-enable-repository-signatures.md

 _Ankit: No, since we are not adding the trust information implicitly, we should not delete it implicitly._

 * How should the client trust NuGet.org?
-_Rido: Client should always trust NuGet.org unless the the user explicitly untrusts it._
+_Rido: Client should always trust NuGet.org unless the user explicitly untrusts it._
 ```xml
 <untrustedSources>
   <add key="NuGet.Org" value="true" />
 </untrustedSources>
 ```
-* Once nuet.org starts signig, what does the client do?
+* Once nuet.org starts signing, what does the client do?
-Possibles: Update the config file.
+Possibilities: Update the config file.
 Keep the keys in memory.
 Track untrusted as well.
 * Do we need the service index in the trusted source?
 _Ankit: It should be an optional entry to be added only if there is no corresponding source.
-That will allow us to refresh the certificate list without asking the user for a url._
+That will allow us to refresh the certificate list without asking the user for a URL._
 _Rido: Not needed.
 The failed restore will display the URI for which it should be certificates need to be refreshed._